Continuous Integration (CI) Testing Maintenance Tasks¶

 Linux/Docker¶

-for adjusting throughput.
+value of make -j N for adjusting throughput.

 Windows / MacOS¶

-.
-CMake options can be configured with CMAKE_EXTRA_FLAGS
+RAJA/.github/workflows/build.yml file.
+CMake options can be configured

 RAJA Performance Suite CI Tasks¶